 "Adopting” a disadvantaged child or family at holiday time can inspire a sense of giving in your children.

-A low-income child or family without enough resources to have gifts for the holidays.
+Follow the instructions below to support a low-income child or family without enough resources to have gifts for the holidays.

 What you’ll need